DreamLight Interactive

 11. Set the output’s filename Format pop up to any naming format you wish.
 This tells ScreamerNet how to name each frame image file.
 The names are built from the RGB Prefix you typed followed by a frame number and optional filename extension.
 In the above example we’ve selected Name_001.xxx.

-12. You should now see RenderFileName_001.tga, ... in the readout field next to the RGB Files button.
+12. You should now see DLI_SuperBalls_001.tga, ... in the readout next to the RGB Files button.
 This is how the rendered image files will be named inside the specified output directory.

 13. Save the scene file.

-14. If you are using LightWave UB and the output directory is on the host Mac's internal hard drive and you'll be network rendering with the bulit-in Network Render panel, then you must manually edit the output path to add the volume information as follows.
+14. If the output directory is on the host Mac’s internal hard drive and you’ll be network rendering with LightWave Layout’s built-in Network Render panel, then you must manually edit the output path to add the volume information as follows because the path won’t work on remote nodes.
+Third party render controllers usually have separate path remapping for local vs. remote paths.

 1. Open the scene file with /Applications/TextEdit.